PaoloRibeca/KPop/README.md

 ![Scatterplot Matrix from Quick Start Results produced by KPop](images/KPop-QuickStart-Sections.5-RR.png)

-One can see how `KPop` is able to embed sequences (i.e., to map them to an abstract multi-dimensional space) in such a way that they cluster according to their original colouring.
-As the clusters are well-defined and have neat boundaries along a suitable number of dimensions, as shown by the projections, that results in a good (actually perfect) classifier for this example.
+One can see how `KPop` is able to embed sequences (i.e., to map them to an abstract multi-dimensional space) in such a way that they cluster according to their original colouring &mdash; which represents, in this case, the ground truth.
+As the clusters are well-defined and have neat boundaries along a suitable number of dimensions, as shown by the projections, that results in a good (actually perfect) classifier for this example if the cluster/class centroids are considered as reference points and the closest centroid is used to predict the class each sequence belongs to.
+However, as `KPop` is able to explicitly turn sequences into vectors, any kind of more complex classifier based on machine learning or AI techniques (for instance *k*-NN, decision trees, random forests or others) can also be used.
+We provide some examples [later on](#512-classifier-for-deep-sequencing-mtuberculosis-samples).

-As mentioned previously, this is a great way to visually check that test sequences cluster in the correct class &mdash; however, it wouldn't be as useful on a dataset with 1000 dimensions!
+As mentioned previously, this plot is a great way to visually check that test sequences cluster in the correct class &mdash; however, it wouldn't be as useful for a dataset with 1000 dimensions!

 ## 2. Frequently asked questions